123joshuawu/parkinG/README.md

 1. Perform aggregate functions on data received from RETRIEVER layer and do other computations (tbd) - store results (in database? tbd)</br>
 2. Respond to client requests from DISTRIBUTOR layer - retrieve correct data and if necessary, compute new values, according to user request variables</br>
 </br>
+Folder SiddhiExecutionPlans will contain text files for each individual Siddhi Execution Plan user wishes to add.</br>
 <b>SiddhiThread</b> - Class representing a single Siddhi execution plan with methods to add queries and streams</br>
-<b>SiddhiDefinitionsReader</b> - Tool to read query and stream definitions from SiddhiDefinitions.txt and adds them to inputted SiddhiThread</br>
+<b>SiddhiDefinitionsReader</b> - Tool to read query and stream definitions from SiddhiExecutionPlans and adds them to inputted SiddhiThread</br>
 <b>DataTemplate</b> - Contains generic methods to try to fuzz specific details when PROCESSOR layer is interacting with different data formats</br>

 <h3>DISTRIBUTOR</h3>